Learn how pay rates, cost rates, and billable rates impact profitability.

 employee cost rate

-The cost rate for products includes the purchase price (from suppliers), manufacturing expenses, and shipping costs.
+The cost rate for products includes the purchase price (from vendors), manufacturing expenses, and shipping costs.
 These are just a few things that can make up your cost rate for products.

 |Purchase costs + additional expenses = product cost rate|